Updated: The Complete Guide to Premiere Pro Proxies and Proxy Workflows

 I would recommend that you either create new proxy files, or detach and reattach the proxy files, and do the necessary Interpret Footage workaround, as explained under Interpret Footage is no longer a no-go.

-There was also a bug in version 2023.4 that would cause all transcribed clips to start at frame 1, losing the in-point set by the user, but this has been fixed in version 2023.5.
+There was also a bug in version 2023.4 that would cause all transcribed clips to start at frame 1, losing the in-point set by the user, but this was fixed in version 2023.5.

 I can’t get Toggle Proxies to work